-- o We ran a couple of 'taster sessions' and offered a 'taste' of what the Club activities might involve. - o We set up a students' advisory group to better understand what young people in our target school wanted or needed out of the club.
-Student advisors can also work as project advocates and spread the word. - o Struggling to engage young people?
+o We set up a students' advisory group to better understand what young people in our target school wanted or needed out of the club.
+Student advisors can also work as project advocates and spread the word.

+o Struggling to engage young people?
 You may find it useful to organise an one-off activity such as a two-hour workshop session led by a guest artist or a field trip to a museum/art centre.